kat-software/JetSim-Radios/README.md

 * [Cyan Player Object Pool VCC listing](https://cyanlaser.github.io/CyanPlayerObjectPool/)
 * [JetSim VCC listing](https://kitkat4191.github.io/JetSim-VCC-Listing/)
 * Manage Project > JetSim - Radios > Add package (+)

-* The VCC *should* install the dependencies for you as long as the listings were added
+The VCC *should* install the dependencies for you as long as all the listings were added.
+If it doesn't then go to `Settings > Packages` in the Creator Companion and double check that the packages were installed, and are enabled in the **Community Repositories** list.

 ### Option 2: UPM